OSSELINAlexandre/Project9_OpenClassrooms_JavaTrack/README.md

 The three sprints are fullly adressed in this current exemple, however we can see imporvements :

 * The front end design part wasn't part of the project, therefore we develop a minimal interface with no further thoughts on UI or UX.
-* he notes could be improved to really reflect the relationship between a doctor and its patient (by adding a note subject, a motive of visit..).
+* The notes could be improved to really reflect the relationship between a doctor and its patient (by adding a note subject, a motive of visit..).
 * DiagnosisApi could be improved and integrated into the interface.